CATHY-Org/CATHY_days_2023/README.md

 Roadmap for the organisation of the 2nd agrogeophysics seminar

-- contributors: B. Mary, M. Camporese, C. Paniconi,
+- contributors: B. Mary, M. Camporese, C. Paniconi, M. Putti
-- location:
+- location: Padua (IT)
 - funding?
-- possible date:
+- possible date: the week of the May 29th - June 2nd.

 ## Board